AdityaCoppisetti/STM32-powered-keyboard-/README.md

 this is a very popular microcontroller and many people often use it to build flight controllers.

 for my past builds i was either using the raspberry pico , the arduino nano or oh my god the esp32 ( why the oh my god?
+BECAUSE IVE BUILT A DEVBOARD AROUND THE ESP32 ABOUT 23 TIMES NOW AND ITS ALWAYS THE SAME)